Homomorphisms into a simple Z-stable C*-Algebras: Introduction

 Denote by ${\cal C}$ the class of all unital simple \CA s $A$ for which $A\otimes U$ has tracial rank no more than one for some UHF-algebra $U$ of infinite type.
 Suppose that $A$ and $B$ are two unital separable amenable \CA s in ${\cal C}$ which satisfy the UCT.
-The classification theorem in \cite{Lnclasn} states that if the Elliott invariants of $A$ and $B$ are isomorphic, i.e., then, there is an isomorphism $\phi: A\to B$ which carries the isomorphism above.
+The classification theorem in \cite{Lnclasn} states that if the Elliott invariants of $A$ and $B$ are isomorphic, i.e., then there is an isomorphism $\phi: A\to B$ which carries the isomorphism above.

-However, if one has two isomorphisms $\phi, \psi: A\to B$, when are they approximately unitarily equivalent?
-A more general question is: for any two such \CA s $A$ and $B,$ and, for any two \hm s $\phi, \psi: A\to B,$ when are they approximately unitarily equivalent?
+{However, the question when two isomorphisms are approximately unitarily equivalent was still left open.} A more general question is: for any two such \CA s $A$ and $B,$ and, for any two \hm s $\phi, \psi: A\to B,$ when are they approximately unitarily equivalent?